-A light and airy strawberry mousse, perfect for a creamy summer dessert!
-Plus, this sweet treat uses just 7 ingredients, including being vegan, refined sugar-free, and containing a secret ingredient for the fluffy, melt-in-the-mouth texture.
+A light and airy strawberry mousse, perfect for a creamy summer treat!
+Plus, this quick strawberry dessert uses just 7 ingredients, including being vegan, refined sugar-free, and containing a secret ingredient for the fluffy, melt-in-the-mouth texture.

 We’re officially in strawberry season, which means now more than ever, it is the perfect time to grab some of these juicy berries and transform them into a delicious, creamy summery treat.

 Fruit mousse is traditionally made with lots of dairy and sugar, however, this strawberry mousse recipe is not only 100% dairy-free, but it is also, naturally gluten-free, free of refined sugar, additive/preservative-free, and quick to prepare!

 This strawberry dessert is one of those that I love to pull out as a ‘simple to make’ but impressive to share.
 It is perfect for garden parties, family gatherings, BBQs, and special occasions.